Being a mother is a challenge in itself but when raising a child falls squarely on one parent alone, it becomes a struggle.

-Although the numbers of single mothers have decreased slightly in Michigan during the last decade, their problems are a source of growing concern.
+Although the numbers of single mothers have decreased slightly in Michigan during the last decade, their problems are still a source of growing concern.

 The state of Michigan offers support in a variety of ways — from cash and food benefits to child care and medical assistance.